 Long before Captain Cook and other Europeans set foot in Hawai'i, the natives of Polynesia traveled between island groups in voyaging canoes.
-The sturdy twin hulls made them particularly well suited to long ocean voyages in certain seas and weather.
+The sturdy twin hulls made them particularly well suited to long ocean voyages in uncertain seas and weather.

 The ancestors of Native Hawaiians sailed in search of more hospitable and healthier lands to settle, to avoid conflict with rival tribal groups, or to explore the open ocean.
 Traditional navigators relied on acute powers of observation to set their course by ocean swell patterns, star paths across the sky, the flight of various bird species, and even the smell of the breeze or the taste of seawater.

 Double-hulled voyaging canoes like the Hōkūleʻa were used for millennia by Polynesians for long-distance travel between widely scattered island chains across the vast Pacific Ocean.
 The Hōkūleʻa was built according to the best understanding of traditional designs and completed its first major voyage, a 5,000-mile round trip between Hawai'i and Tahiti, in 1976.
 Since then, the Hōkūleʻa has made voyages throughout the Pacific, including trips to Japan, Alaska, and the west coast of the continental United States.